aleitner/fse/README.md

 ## Disclaimer

 This project is in no way affiliated with the developers or publishers of Fallout.
-It is an independent project developed by someone made he made a bad character.
+It is an independent project developed by someone mad he made a bad character.